 How can a lawyer help you with a marriage based green card interview?

 This web page just gives examples of the most common questions asked.
-An attorney who is familiar with green card interviews can help you prepare for the most difficult questions, or questions about problematic aspects of your application.
+An attorney who is familiar with green card interviews can give you a lot of tips, can help you prepare for the most difficult questions, or questions about problematic aspects of your application.
 A lawyer can also write a letter on your behalf which you can take with you to the interview, and can even go with you to the interview.

 However if an attorney goes with you he can basically only go for moral support, and take notes.
 He or she cannot help you answer any of the questions for you or actually advise you during the interview.
 If you are very nervous about the interview having an attorney with you could possibly make you feel more relaxed, which is a good thing.